JARIN-TIAS/Algorithm-for-Data-Science/README.md

 3. # If I want to drop  multiple colum # Drop multiple columns columns_to_drop = ['education', 'city']
 X = df.drop(columns=columns_to_drop)

+4. # get.dummies(X['column_name']).head(10)
+pd.get_dummies: This is a function in pandas that converts categorical variables into dummy/indicator variables.
+This process is also known as one-hot encoding.